CC-BY-SA, Edzer Pebesma 2015.

 ## [1] NA NA NA

-or in case EyeColor
+or in case EyeColor is character, we get an error:

 Patients$EyeColor = as.character(Patients$EyeColor)